 1.6 Configuring the Message Received When the Room is Booked

 You can configure the message that the meeting organizer will receive when booking the room by running the following cmdlet:

-Configuring the message received when a Kickle room is booked:
+Configuring the message received when a For Teams/Kickle room is booked:

 Set-CalendarProcessing -Identity $rm –AddAdditionalResponse $TRUE –AdditionalResponse "If the meeting has been refused, it is because the meeting room is not available at the time specified."

-Don't forget that for Teams Go or for Teams Talk should not wait in the waiting room.
+Don't forget that For Teams should not wait in the waiting room.
 To check this, open the meeting and then click on Meeting Options.
 Make sure that no guest is waiting in the waiting room.
 Also, check that for Teams is the organizer.”

 1.7 Allowing a Person Outside the Company to Schedule a Meeting

 If you wish to enable the use of Kickle in "Planned Meeting" mode by somebody who does not belong to the company, run the command below:

 Companies who want to use your Kickle must add your domain as a RemoteDomain.
 The following commands must be executed on your external collaborator's Office 365 infrastructure.